jlima8900/KCM-SIEM-DATA-EXPORT/README.md

+## Guacamole- KCM - SIEM Export Script

+**Purpose:** Extracts and enriches Keeper Connection Manager (Guacamole) data into SIEM-compatible formats (JSON or CEF), supporting correlation, enrichment, and optional splitting.

+##Disclaimer
 ⚠️ Caution: This tool modifies system configurations and handles connection data.
 Always test in a non-production environment first and create backups before use.

 The Keeper PAM Export Tool simplifies migrating Apache Guacamole connections to Keeper's Privileged Access Management system.
 It automatically inspects your Docker Compose configuration, extracts database credentials, and transforms connection data into the proper format for Keeper PAM import.

-# Guacamole- KCM - SIEM Export Script

-**Purpose:** Extracts and enriches Keeper Connection Manager (Guacamole) data into SIEM-compatible formats (JSON or CEF), supporting correlation, enrichment, and optional splitting.
+This tool is not supported by Keeper and is an Individual contribution from a curious individual :)
 ---

 ## 🚀 Overview